jitbit/AspNetSaml/README.md

 //for example, like this:
 Response.Redirect(url);
 ```

+### 2. User has been redirected back

-**2.** After the user has been authenticated and **redirected back** to your app - you need to validate the SAML response (assertion) you have recieved from the provider.
+User is sent back to your app - you need to validate the SAML response ("assertion") that you recieved via POST.

 Here's an example of how you do it in ASP.NET MVC